-The revenue comparison between fiscal year 2018 and fiscal year 2017 shows a total revenue increase in the amount of \$57,628.
-Operating revenue increased by \$278,495.
-Student tuition and fees, state grants and contracts, local grants and contracts, and sales and services of educational activities all showed increases, while federal grants and contracts and auxiliary enterprises decreased.
+The revenue comparison between fiscal year 2019 and fiscal year 2018 shows a total revenue increase in the amount of \$4,742,600.
+Operating revenue increased by \$518,800.
+Student tuition and fees, federal grants and contracts, state grants and contracts, and local grants and contracts all increased while sales and services of educational activities and auxiliary enterprises both decreased.

-Nonoperating revenue increased by a total of \$1,318,564, which is comprised of a \$1,119,800 increase in State appropriations, a \$25,767 collective decrease in Pell Grant and State grants and contract, a \$43,687 increase in investment income, a \$15,888 increase in the disposal of capital assets, and a \$164,956 increase in gifts.
-The College's increased effort to secure donations from donors to support student success resulted in an increase in gifts revenue.
-Cash donations for student events and scholarships increased by \$51,996.
-In addition, in-kind donations of needed supplies and equipment for programs increased by \$112,960.
+Nonoperating revenue increased by a total of \$1,667,427, which is comprised of a \$1,455,544 increase in State appropriations, a \$90,209 increase in Pell Grant, a \$125,500 increase in State grants and contracts, an \$80,470 increase in investment income, a \$16,277 decrease in the disposal of capital assets, and a \$68,019 decrease in gifts.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2018 (Unaudited)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2019 (Unaudited)

-Other revenues decreased by a total of \$1,539,431, which is primarily a \$1,598,866 decrease in capital appropriations-State sources from funding provided by the State of Utah Division of Facilities Construction and Management (DFCM) and the State Building Board for various capital improvement projects at the College.
+Other revenues increased by a total of \$2,556,373, which includes a \$2,167,483 increase in Capital Appropriations-State Sources from funding provided by the State of Utah Division of Facilities Construction and Management (DFCM) and the State Building Board for capital improvement needs at the College.
 These capital improvement projects are transferred from DFCM to the College at the time of substantial completion of the project.
-Fewer projects were transferred in fiscal year 2018 than in the prior year.
-The College also received \$19,435 in capital gifts and \$40,000 to establish a quasi endowment intended for student scholarships.
+A major HVAC enhancement was completed in fiscal year 2019, whereas very few projects were completed in fiscal year 2018.
+The College also received donations totaling \$428,325 for use toward a new Health Sciences building.
+Additional donations of \$20,000 were contributed toward the quasi endowment that was established in fiscal year 2018.

 Expenses.
-The following schedule presents a summary of College expenses for the fiscal years ended June 30, 2018 and 2017:
+The following schedule presents a summary of College expenses for the fiscal years ended June 30, 2019 and 2018: